This page gives advice on initiating treatment with SGLT2 inhibitors (“flozins”) in CKD. It is primarily aimed at renal physicians.

 Relative contraindications include immunosuppression (e.g. kidney transplant, lupus, vasculitis) and ADPKD.

 How to prescribe:

-At present, SGLT2i are not licensed for non-diabetic CKD.
+However, SGLT2i are not yet on the NHS Lothian formulary.
 Therefore need to complete a non-formulary request form (link will only work on NHS Lothian intranet).
 The alternative is to offer patients enrolment in the EMPA-KIDNEY trial which is recruiting in Edinburgh.
-Although the benefits are likely to be a “class effect” – i.e. realised for all SGLT2i – the best evidence for use in non-diabetic kidney disease at the moment is for dapagliflozin (DAPA-CKD trial).
-Therefore probably prefer dapagliflozin (10 mg once daily).
+RIE pharmacy stocks empagliflozin, canagliflozin and dapagliflozin.
+It is highly likely that the renal and cardiovascular benefits (and side-effect profile) is similar for all SGLT2i – i.e. it is a class effect.

 Do I need to monitor anything?

 There is no need to routinely monitor blood glucose or eGFR after initiation.
 Anticipate a haemodynamic drop in eGFR – as you might get after starting an ACEi / ARB.

 Counsel all patients re: risk of fungal genital infections (thrush).
 Warn patients with diabetes that it will lower their blood glucose levels.
 Some patients may experience a marked diuretic effect and therefore volume contraction / postural dizziness (especially if starting glycaemic control is poor).
 Here is the SGLT2i patient information leaflet used in the diabetes clinic (i.e. for patients with T2DM).
 Remember that the side-effect profile in patients without diabetes is likely to be different.